honest-todd/EZFlask/README.md

 4. Goto http://localhost:3000

 # GO DEEPER (ANALYZE YOUR OWN DATA SETS)
-1. Clear example data from '/data' folders 1 and 2
-2. Add twitter API info to config
+1. Add twitter API info to config
-3. Add / Replace two hashtags you want to compare to config
+2. Add / Replace two hashtags you want to compare to config
-4. Run script and gather data
+3. Run script and gather data
-5. Run server and compare the data visualizations!
+4. Run server and compare the data visualizations!

 # THATS IT!
 ENJOY :)
 # @HONEST_TODD